Never Forget Don King Killed 2 People (and Spent Less Than 4 Years in Prison) Before Becoming the Biggest Boxing Promoter in the World

-But before Don King ever promoted his first boxing match and became the celebrity he became, he killed not one but two men in separate incidents but spent less than four years in prison.
+Before Don King ever promoted his first boxing match and became the historical sports celebrity he is today, he killed not one but two men in separate incidents.
+Despite those killings, he spent less than four years in prison.

 Don King shot and killed a man in 1954 but it was ruled a justifiable homicide

-Born in Cleveland, Ohio, in 1931, Don King did a little amateur boxing of his own in high school but his career in the ring didn’t last long, nor did his college career as, according to ESPN, he dropped out after just one year and began working in the illegal gambling industry in his hometown.
+Born in Cleveland, Ohio, in 1931, Don King did a little amateur boxing of his own in high school, but his career in the ring didn’t last long.
+According to ESPN, his time in college was also short, as he dropped out after just one year and began working in the illegal gambling industry in his hometown.

-Don King was convicted of second-degree murder in 1967 but spent less than four years in prison
+He was convicted of second-degree murder in 1967

 During the trial in 1967, Don King once again claimed self-defense as he said Garrett followed him out of a bar and threatened his life over the payoff amount.
-He said that he got out of his car and returned kicks from Garrett but that he never stomped on Garrett’s face and never hit him with the revolver, which was in his right hand.
-King said he only used his left hand to punch.
-The two detectives testified that they did witness King kicking Garrett in the head.
+King said that he got out of his car and returned kicks from Garrett but that he never stomped on Garrett’s face and never hit him with the revolver, which was in his right hand.
+He said he only used his left hand to punch.
+However, the two detectives who apprehended King testified that they did witness him kicking Garrett in the head.

 After just four hours of deliberation, a jury of eight women and four men convicted Don King of second-degree murder, a verdict that brought with it a possible sentence of life imprisonment.
-However, the charge was later reduced to voluntary manslaughter and King spent just three years and 11 months in Marion Correctional Institution.
+However, the charge was later reduced to voluntary manslaughter, and King spent just three years and 11 months in the Marion Correctional Institution of Marion, Ohio.

 Don King got into the boxing business not long after being released from prison in the early 1970s.
-He made a name for himself by getting Muhammad Ali to participate in a charity boxing match to raise money for a hospital in Cleveland and just a few years later helped orchestrate the famous “Rumble in the Jungle” bout between Ali and George Foreman in Zaire and then the “Thrilla in Manila,” the famed third bout between Ali and Joe Frazier.
+He made a name for himself by getting Muhammad Ali to participate in a charity boxing match to raise money for a hospital in Cleveland and just a few years later helped orchestrate the famous “Rumble in the Jungle” bout between Ali and George Foreman in Zaire (now the Democratic Republic of Congo), and then the “Thrilla in Manila,” the famed third bout between Ali and Joe Frazier.